Steps to Replacing Knob and Tube Wiring in your home.

 If the electrician you are hiring is telling you ALL the current knob and tube wiring will need to be off through out the entire job, look elsewhere!

 The first step in the process is to get an estimate from a licensed electrician.

-The electrician will need to fish wiring throughout your home to replace all the old wiring. -This CAN BE DONE WITHOUT taking walls down, and without having to run surface conduits all over your house!
+The electrician will need to fish wiring throughout your home to replace all the old wiring.
+This can be done without taking walls down and without having to run surface conduits all over your house!
 I can’t stress this enough.
-We hear from many homeowners –“Wow, the last electrician said some walls down would need to be ripped down and run pipe in some spots!”
-It’s 100% possible to fish wiring throughout your home unless your live in some kind of cement house (my one disclaimer!).
+We hear from many homeowners –“Wow, the last electrician said some walls would need to be ripped down and run pipe in some spots!”
+It’s 100% possible to fish wiring throughout your home unless you live in some kind of cement home (my one disclaimer!).

-Wallpaper can pose some issues when, as mentioned earlier in this guide, we need to make holes to fish the new wiring.
+Wallpaper can pose some issues when we need to make holes to fish the new wiring.
 Depending on the condition of the wallpaper, it can often be sliced, peeled away from the wall, then glued back.
 If the wallpaper won’t peel, it then typically rips.

 Fortunately, the answer is no. The electrician you hire should be able to maintain most, if not all, of the power throughout your house during the process.
 To make this happen, the knob and tube wiring will be capped off as the electrician begins rewiring the home.